 This extensive report contains salary and demographic information that is the first of its kind, with complete salary data across regions, industries, job levels and more.
-Featured in Forbes, and highly anticipated throughout the industry, this groundbreaking follow-up report was released in April 2016 and is available for free download.
+Our latest follow-up report was released in May 2017 and is available for free download.

-Majority of Data Scientists are Employed on the Coasts, Earn Higher Salaries than Middle US
+Majority of Data Scientists Still Employed on WC & NE with Higher Salaries than Middle US

-Data Scientists Continue to Earn More than Other Predictive Analytics Professionals
+Data Scientists Continue to Earn More than Traditional Predictive Analytics Pros, Gap Widens for Managers

-Individual contributor data scientists, who work with unstructured data, can earn 22% to 39% more than traditional predictive analytics professionals who work with structured data.
-The difference is less pronounced for data scientist managers, but they can still earn 2% to 12% more than predictive analytics managers.
-Click here, to learn more about how data science salaries compare to those of other predictive analytics professionals..
+Individual contributor data scientists, who work with unstructured or streaming data, can earn up to 33% higher than traditional predictive analytics professionals, who work with structured data, at the same career level.
+The gap for data science managers has slightly widened: they can earn up to 14% more than predictive analytics managers.
+Read more about how data science salaries compare to others in predictive analytics here.

 Predictive Analytics Salary Study